 Validar conectividad con llave privada.

-login as: connect01 This computing system is a company owned asset and provided for the exclusive use of authorized
+This computing system is a company owned asset and provided for the exclusive use of authorized

 personnel for business purposes.
 All information and data created, accessed, processed, or stored